NeuroStat/DemoHPC/README.md

 This starts an R script called MainR.R.
 It has two arguments.
 The first `${PBS_ARRAYID}` is an ID obtained by executing `<qsub -t 1-8>`.
 It means that it will start 8 times the MainR.R script, with each time a number ranging from 1 to 8.
 The second argument is the _vsc_ number.

 ## R script
+Our **R** file is called [MainR.R](https://github.com/NeuroStat/DemoHPC/blob/master/MainR.R).

-When going to your **R** script, it is important to utilize this ID.
-As shown below, we get the ID and assign it to _K_:
+When developing your **R** script, it is important to utilize the IDs.
+As shown below, we get the ID from the bash file and assign it to _K_:
 ```r
 # activate input
 input <- commandArgs(TRUE)